 Most busy, motivated learners will appreciate an element of choice and personalisation, but these aren’t necessarily for everyone.
 Some years back I worked for learndirect and UK online centres in Sheffield, commissioning basic numeracy, literacy and IT eLearning content for public use.
 These adult learners with the reading skills of a typical seven-year-old and little or no computer skills found every page a challenge and every question answered a triumph.
 They needed constant 'hand-holding' in very basic language and specific instructions.
 It would have been wholly inappropriate to provide headline details only and expect them to click 'More' to further explore the topic or provide content in a non-linear format.

-If you're reading this blog, you're almost certainly well-educated and IT savvy, but bear in mind that not everyone is in such a privileged position.
 Usability testing with the actual target audience is a really helpful way of testing the effectiveness of your design decisions and of your content.
 I recommend observing a usability test, if you get the chance: I guarantee you'll learn more in that hour watching real users interact with your content than you will in a month of studying learning design or Human Computer Interaction (HCI) theory.

 What's your perfect blend?